teachamantofish/ehelp/input/spec.rst

 ------------------

-Here's some more thinking: Since I know higher V means less amps for the same power, I wanted to look at two motors that can handle diff V's and compare.
+ higher V means less amps for the same power, I wanted to look at two motors that can handle diff V's and compare.

 Below you can see the M30 w/ 2 higher AH batteries can't run as long, create way more heat, and have a higher RPM than the M40.
 Same battery price.
 Seems safer, quieter, longer flight time (and that's at full climb--cruise would be even better).
 Tradeoff is the moter is 250 more and the batteries weigh 1lb more.